GameTimeline

 No—HotD works on its own as a Targaryen tragedy set about 200 years before Game of Thrones (HBO's official description).
 Yes, eventually, if you want the full HBO universe—Game of Thrones references dragon extinction and Targaryen madness that HotD explains.
 Many newcomers in 2026 watch HotD → KotSK → GoT; longtime fans often watched GoT first when it was the only show.

-~209 AC in Westeros—about 90 years before Game of Thrones Season 1 and roughly 80 years after the Dance of the Dragons (HotD).
-Watch after HotD S1–S2 for pure chronology, or after GoT if you prefer release history.
-Six episodes in Season 1 (January–February 2026).
+A Knight of the Seven Kingdoms timeline sits at ~209 AC—about 90 years before Game of Thrones Season 1 and roughly 80 years after the Dance of the Dragons (House of the Dragon).
+Watch after HotD S1–S3 for pure chronology, or after GoT if you prefer release history.
+Season 1 ran six episodes (January–February 2026); Season 2 is expected later.

 Canon & books